paulscherrerinstitute/ecevr-core/sw/README.md

 firmware updates).
 For special applications, testing and debugging the `spiFlashRead` utility can be employed to read back the memory.
 Usage info is available on-line (`-h` option).

+## `versaClkPgm`

+Use this program to read and program the output dividers of the VersaClock chip.
+This is used to change the reference frequency of the EVR clock.